Evrgreen/Sprint-Challenge-React-Wars/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+React is a library for painlessly making dynamic UI elements.
+It's much easier to use a stateful template of a component than to create a unique html structure for every project.
+I have even beem able to reuse much of the same code from earlier this week

 - [ ] What does it mean to _think_ in react?
+        Thinking in react is looking at a bigger picture and being able to break it down into smaller ui components.

 - [ ] Describe state.
+        State is some predefined data about the component that it has to keep track of itself

 - [ ] Describe props.
+        props are data handed down to a child component from it's parent as arguments

-- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?
+- [ ] What are side effects, and how do you sync effects in a React component to state or prop changes? side effects are anything outside the scope of the function that is being executed or altered.
+We use the useEffect hook to handle effect changes in components

 ## Project Set Up